 We are located in the Young Building, Room 221.
-Office hours are Monday to Thursday from 8:30 - 3:30 and Fridays from 8:30 to 2:00.
+Office hours: Monday to Friday.

 Camosun College Faculty Association is certified as the legal bargaining unit for the majority of faculty at Camosun College.
 We are a union under the jurisdiction of the Labour Relations Code [RSBC 1996] Chapter 244.
 CCFA is responsible to: • Promote and protect the interests of members in their employment relationships; • Represent members, bargain members’ contractual rights with Camosun College, monitor and administer the application of the collective agreement, and defend members’ rights. • Promote and protect the interests of members in their employment relationships; • Represent members, bargain members’ contractual rights with Camosun College, monitor and administer the application of the collective agreement, and defend members’ rights; • Advance education and promote the provision of the best possible educational services and supports at Camosun College; • Promote, maintain, and defend academic freedom; • Promote the professional development of members; • Promote the health, safety, and well-being of members; • Coordinate social and professional functions for the benefit of members; • Foster a sense of community within Camosun College and encourage, promote and maintain responsible, cooperative working relations; • Facilitate communication among members and with the College Board of Governors, the administration, the student body, and the community; • Represent the interests of members to committees, boards, and other bodies responsible for decisions affecting faculty members and the delivery of education at Camosun College; • Communicate and collaborate with other organizations whose interests are similar; and • Foster principles of social justice and sustainability in the local and global communities.